NishchayAnand/software-engineering/Java/Multithreading/Interview Questions.md

 > **NOTE:** There are design patterns for making a pool of threads that you can keep using to perform different jobs.
 However, you don't do it by restarting a dead thread.

 ---

+**Q2.
+What are thread priorities?**

+Thread priorities are numerical values that tell the scheduler how important a thread is to you.
+The scheduler can kick a lower priority thread out of the runnable state if a higher priority threas suddenly becomes runnable.

+It's important to note that thread priorities might help you influence the scheduler, but they still **don't offer any guarantee**.
+We recommend that you use priorities only if you want to influence performance, but never, ever reliy on them for program correctness.

+---